kvutien/kvutien.github.io/FAQ-en.md

 Technically modern databases don't care about data models.
 The CPU have enough power to traverse all the data very quickly.
 Data is stored as key-value pairs.
 See [MongoDB](https://www.mongodb.com/what-is-mongodb) for example.
 ## What is the business model? who pays?
-Machu Picchu's purpose is to provide low cost tools for low income persons in low profile applications, but this doesn't mean a small solvable market.
+Machu Picchu's purpose is to provide low cost tools for low income persons in low profile applications, but this doesn't mean that its solvable market is small.

-The FAO estimated in 2013 that there are more than 500 million households.
+The FAO estimated in 2013 that there are more than 500 million households in need.
 In 2019 the [Cash & Voucher Assistance programs totalled worldwide USD 5.6 billions](https://reliefweb.int/sites/reliefweb.int/files/resources/SOWC2020-Executive-Summary.pdf&usg=AOvVaw0ZepAEO1c1PBT_nhM9fmdz).
 This amount makes for only 17.9% of the total international humanitarian assistance.

+Despite this huge amount, it means only USD 11 per householed.
+At such a small amount, banks lose money, donors lose money, helper organisation lose money and the persons-in-need are noty well served.

-Any percentage gained in operating costs translates into hundreds of millions more, to be shared between Machu Picchu and the persons-in-need.
+Any percentage gained in operating costs translates into hundreds of millions more that can be shared between Machu Picchu and the persons-in-need.